komsit37/scala-2.12.3-issue/README.md

 # example of issue in scala-2.12.3

+run time error `java.lang.IllegalAccessError: tried to access class sample.BaseConfig from class example.Hello$`

 I found an issue after upgrading from scala 2.12.2 to 2.12.3.
 So I made this simple sbt project to demonstrate the issue. (this is a short excerpt from a java library that I use (redisson))

-`Runtime error: java.lang.IllegalAccessError in java class`

 to reporduce
 ```